winitzki/scall/tutorial/programming_dhall.md

 #### Functor properties

-todo: implement `fixK` and `unfixK` as they are needed for the functor combinator!

 We now turn to the question of  implementing a `Functor` evidence for `ListCK` and other higher-kinded Church encodings.
 In the case of `ListCK`, we need to map `ListCK a → ListCK b` given a function `f : a → b`.
 This  was straightforward in the ordinary Church encoding because the type formula `∀(r : Type) → (F a r → r) → r` is covariant in `a`.